 The Initialization Failed error is usually caused by a corrupt database.
 In most cases, this can be resolved by removing and re-adding the affected account to the Insync app:

-- Add it again to the app (this will take you to initial setup).
+Add it again to the app (this will take you to initial setup and will sync afresh).

 CONNECTING TO INSYNC

 Once you have authenticated your Google Account, your browser will say "Connecting to Insync...".
 In case it gets stuck, try these steps:

 Check if you are behind a proxy or using a firewall.

 If you're on a OneDrive school account, send the web URL of the “Connecting to Insync…” page to firstname.lastname@example.org so we can take a better look.

 Are you trying to change your Base Folder via the app setting but it keeps getting reverted to the default location?
 Try these steps, but do note that it will ask you to sync afresh:

 Delete your user/data files found along with your logs.

 Change the Base Folder location.